 The performance of new protocols should be comparable to TCP in low bandwidth or small RTT networks and much better than TCP in high bandwidth, large RTT networks.
+'Performance' could mean packets/sec, bytes/sec, latency, or overhead.
+In this document we mainly consider bits/sec as performance metric.

-• Congestion Control:
+Congestion Control:

-Existence of congestion control mechanisms is critical in avoiding congestion collapse.
+Existence of congestion control mechanisms is critical in avoiding congestion collapse as defined by Jacobson in 1988.
 It is important to include reasonable congestion control mechanism if the transport protocol is to be used in the Internet or other best effort public networks.
-However, is congestion control necessary in private networks, where quality of service may be guaranteed?
+However, is congestion or even rate control necessary in private overprovisionned optical networks, where quality of service may be guaranteed?